hulloanson/hullowheel-server/README.md

 ./VWheel
 // Press Ctrl-C / send SIGINT to stop it.
 ```
+## TODOs

-## Known issues & TODOs
+### Known issues
-1. Now server normalizes client values.
+1. [ ] Now server normalizes client values.
 It shouldn't happen.
 Should leave it up to the client.

-2. Haven't tested it with other games.
-Tested it with `jstest` though.
-Was fine.
-3. Performance optimization.
+2. [ ] Performance.
 Now it lags behind a bit.

     Possible reasons:
     - Now each frame averages 29 bytes gzipped, which contains the state of all 24 buttons and 3 axes (wheel, gas, brake).
 Perhaps send only the modified inputs?

-4. The only way to configure which port to listen to is to modify the code.
+3. [ ] The only way to configure which port to listen to is to modify the code.
 Add argument support.
-5. There are also integration issues (nothing major, just inconveniences like restarting the server) with [hullowheel-anrdroid](https://github.com/hulloanson/hullowheel-android)
+4. [ ] Have to restart server and android app after disconnects.
+Probably due to UDP intricacies I'm not familiar with.

+### Hope-to-have Features
+1. [ ] Runs on Windows
+2. [ ] GUI

+## Try it with other games!
+Now works with:
+  - Euro Truck Simulator 2
+  - `jstest`

+Please add to this list if you find HulloWheel works with a game / software.
+Thanks.

 ## Hacking
 ### Overview of this server code